Guest blogger Catherine shares some of her thoughts about the key factors that influence her daily choice to commute by bike:

 It’s a bit unfair to blame him really, when it all came about because he crashed his bike on the …

 After that Soft Brush with the Law recently, I have had little Meerkat Qualms about riding sans helmet.
-Meerkats scare easily and after only Two Sleeps, I was a little Bundle of Apprehension.
+Meerkats scare easily and after only two sleeps, I was a little bundle of apprehension.

 So imagine my chagrin when I hopped …